Electric guitars are one of the most popular instruments for beginners.

-The Epiphone Les Paul Standard electric guitar also comes with Alnic humbucker pickups and three-way selector, producing a variety of sounds and tones.
+The Epiphone Les Paul Standard also comes with Alnic humbucker pickups and three-way selector, producing a variety of sounds and tones.

 You’ll find that the pickup itself gives a bright and clear tone.
 However, you can get blues-inspired tunes when you nudge the selector a little.